 Soon we need the travel agent to issue airway bill for our Emirates airline flight booking to UAE once the puppy reaches minimum permitted entree age.
 Some brachycephalic breeds cannot be accepted onboard of Emirates airline, so another major international EU based airline must be contacted.
 After carefully observing and following all the IATA rules and regulation a lot is still left at airline’s final discretion.

 2021 update: almost all remaining airlines currently either have embargo or do not accept animals onboard due to shortage of flights and unprofitability.
-From December 2020, Emirates airline changed its terms, resulting in air transport costs along with IATA agent charges to be Euro 3,600+.
+From December 2020, Emirates airline changed terms, resulting in drastic air transport costs increase along with IATA agent charges.
+Brachycephalic breeds are no longer accepted on Emirates flights.